kennethclemmensen/kennethclemmensen.dk/public/wp-content/plugins/redirection/readme.txt

 * Alters database to support case insensitivity, trailing slashes, and query params.
 Please backup your data

 == Changelog ==

+= 4.0.1 - 2nd Mar 2019 =
+* Improve styling of query flags
+* Match DB upgrade for new match_url to creation script
+* Fix upgrade on some hosts where plugin is auto-updated
+* Fix pagination button style in WP 5.1
+* Fix IP match when action is 'error'
+* Fix database upgrade on multisite WP CLI

 = 4.0 - 23rd Feb 2019 =
 * Add option for case insensitive redirects
 * Add option to ignore trailing slashes